Home » India » Delhi » Amrit Udyan

 • A valid government ID proof to show at the gate.

-💭 I booked my slot online this year, and the process was quick.
-Watching people line up at the kiosks outside Gate No. 35 reminded me how these gardens truly belong to everyone — from families with kids to groups of students on a monsoon outing.
+💭 I booked my slot online during my last visit, and the process was quick.
+Watching people line up at the kiosks outside Gate No. 35 reminded me how these gardens truly belong to everyone — from families with children to groups of students visiting together.

 How to Reach Amrit Udyan (Nearest Metro, Train, Road & Bus)

-As I stepped out of the Central Secretariat Metro this season, a drizzle touched my face.
-The short walk towards Gate No. 35 felt refreshing, with groups of families and students moving in the same direction.
-Reaching Amrit Udyan in 2025 is not just simple; it is also part of the experience.
+As I stepped out of the Central Secretariat Metro, the short walk towards Gate No. 35 felt surprisingly calm, with families and students moving in the same direction.
+Reaching Amrit Udyan in 2026 is not just simple; it becomes part of the experience itself.

 📌 By Metro